DOVOBET 50MICROGRAMS/G & 0.5 MG/G GEL

 Other medicines and Dovobet

-Please tell your doctor, pharmacist or nurse if you are taking or
+Please tell your doctor, pharmacist or nurse if you are taking,

-have recently taken any other medicines, including medicines
+have recently taken or might take any other medicines, including

 Pregnancy and breast-feeding